-- Providing a comprehensive, open, transparent and fair consideration of the complaint through: - Sensitive and thorough interviewing of the complainant to establish what has happened and who has been involved. - Interviewing staff and children/young people and other people relevant to the complaint. - Considering records and other relevant information. - Analysing information. - Liaising with the complainant and relevant school parties as appropriate to clarify what the complainant feels would put things right.
+- Providing a comprehensive, open, transparent and fair consideration of the complaint through: - Sensitive and thorough interviewing of the complainant to establish what has happened and who has been involved - o Interviewing staff and children/young people and other people relevant to the complaint - o Consideration of records and other relevant information - analysing information. - Liaising with the complainant and the complaints co-ordinator as appropriate to clarify what the complainant feels would put things right.